OsBlaineOra/db-devops-tools/Liquibase.md

 ```
 liquibase --referenceUrl="jdbc:oracle:thin:hol_test/HandsOnLabUser1@demos_tp?TNS_ADMIN=/opt/oracle/wallet" diff
 ```
-If you plan to use the 'diff' comand a lot, you can add the reference values to the liquibase.properties file
+If you plan to use the 'diff' command a lot, you can add the reference values to the liquibase.properties file
 ```
 nano liquibase.properties
 ```